Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Tuberculosis occurs in stages:

-Except for very young children and people with a weakened immune system, few people become sick immediately after tuberculosis bacteria enter their body (this stage is called primary infection Primary infection Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more ).
+Except for very young children and people with a weakened immune system, few people become sick immediately after tuberculosis bacteria enter their body (this initial stage is called primary infection Primary infection Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ).
 In most cases, tuberculosis bacteria that enter the lungs are immediately killed by the body’s defenses.
 Bacteria that survive are engulfed by white blood cells called macrophages.
 The engulfed bacteria can remain alive inside these cells in a dormant state for many years (this stage is called latent infection Latent infection Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more ).
-In 90 to 95% of cases, the bacteria never cause any further problems, but in about 5 to 10% of infected people, the bacteria eventually start to multiply and cause active disease Active disease Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more .
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ).
+In most cases, these bacteria never cause any further problems, but in a small percentage of infected people, the bacteria eventually start to multiply and cause active disease Active disease Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .
 At this stage, infected people actually become sick and can spread the disease.

-In the first few weeks of the infection, some bacteria may travel from the lungs to nearby lymph nodes Lymphatic System: Helping Defend Against Infection that drain the lungs.
+In the first few weeks of the infection, some bacteria may travel from the lungs to nearby lymph nodes Lymphatic System: Helping Defend Against Infection .
 These lymph nodes are located just outside the lungs, where the bronchial tubes enter the lungs.
-In most people, the infection goes no further, and the bacteria become dormant (latent) and do not cause any symptoms.
+In most people, the infection goes no further, and the bacteria become dormant (inactive) and do not cause any symptoms.

-However, very young children (who have weaker defenses against infection) and people with a weakened immune system may develop pneumonia and/or tuberculosis that affects other parts of the body ( extrapulmonary tuberculosis Extrapulmonary tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more ).
+However, primary infection in very young children (who have weaker defenses against infection) and people with a weakened immune system may result in pneumonia and/or tuberculosis that affects other parts of the body (extrapulmonary tuberculosis Extrapulmonary tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ).
 Also, in young children, the affected lymph nodes may become large enough to compress the bronchial tubes and cause symptoms.

 Usually, the infection is not contagious during primary infection.

 During latent infection, bacteria remain alive but in a dormant state inside macrophages for many years.
 The body walls off the bacteria inside a collection of cells, which form tiny scars.
-In 90 to 95% of cases, these bacteria never cause any further problems.
+The dormant bacteria do not multiply or cause symptoms.
+In most cases, these bacteria remain dormant and never cause any further problems.

 The infection is not contagious during latent infection.

-In about 5 to 10% of infected people, the dormant tuberculosis bacteria eventually start to multiply and cause active disease.
+In a small percentage of infected people, the dormant tuberculosis bacteria eventually start to multiply and cause active disease.
+This change from a dormant state is called reactivation.
 At this stage, infected people actually become sick and can spread the disease.

 More than half the time, dormant bacteria reactivate within the first 2 years after the primary infection, but they may not reactivate for a very long time, even decades.

-Other conditions that make reactivation more likely include the following:
+Other risk factors that make reactivation more likely include the following:

 Surgery to remove part or all of the stomach